-The process of dividing assets in a divorce is almost always a difficult matter.
+The process of dividing financial assets in a divorce is almost always a difficult matter.
 Contentious disputes must be resolved, complex assets must be sorted out, and, in some cases, hidden assets must be discovered.

 It is not uncommon for a spouse to hide assets, especially when highly valuable items are involved.
 Typically, hidden assets are either placed in the possession of third parties or behind false documents.
 Exposure of such assets requires the assistance of legal professionals, forensic accountants, and other relevant experts.

 If you believe that your spouse is hiding assets from you in a divorce, contact Nottage and Ward, LLP for legal counsel you can rely on.
 Our experienced Chicago divorce attorneys have extensive experience handling complicated financial issues in a divorce and can help you obtain your fair share of the disputed assets.
 To schedule a consultation with us now, call (312) 332-2915.

 Few married couples share equal amount of control over the family's finances.
 In most cases, one of the spouses handles most or all of the bills, investments, and other financial matters.
 S/he typically has managing power over all joint accounts and other shared assets.
 During the asset division process of divorce, s/he may use this to his/her advantage and keep certain assets undisclosed.

 However, there are instances in which the spouse that manages the couple's finances is not the "breadwinner," and the spouse with the higher income keeps assets and resources away from joint accounts, while putting money aside in case of divorce.

 Discovering hidden assets is primarily a matter of knowing where to look.
 According to financial experts, these are some of the most common ways spouses hide marital assets: